vmenon04/vmenon04.github.io/_projects/kuhn-poker-rl.md

 math: true
 ---

+*This project was completed as part of the Budapest Semesters in Mathematics Deep Learning Class (Autumn 2025), supervised by Pál Zsámboki at The Alfréd Rényi Institute of Mathematics.*

 ## Introduction

 Kuhn Poker is a simplified version of poker designed by Harold W. Kuhn as a "fascinating problem for the game theoretician."
 It is a form of poker played between two players, with three possible hands and only a single round of betting.
 In fact, Kuhn showed that the game has a mixed-strategy Nash equilibrium, where both players can play equilibrium strategies.